AdobeDocs/analytics.en/help/analyze/reports-analytics/reports.md

   * US states: Uses the [US states](/help/components/dimensions/us-states.md) dimension.
   * US DMA: Uses the [US DMA](/help/components/dimensions/us-dma.md) dimension.
 * Languages: Uses the [Language](/help/components/dimensions/language.md) dimension.
 * Time zones: Uses the time zone dimension (retired in Analysis Workspace).
-Dimension values are the GMT offset of the hit.
+Dimension items are the GMT offset of the hit.
 * Domain: Uses the [Domain](/help/components/dimensions/domain.md) dimension.
 * Top level domain: Uses the top level domain dimension (retired in Analysis Workspace).
 It groups the [domains](/help/components/dimensions/domain.md) dimension into higher-level categories, typically by country of the domain.
 * Technology: Folder containing reports around what the visitor used to access your site.